 THE REALTIME CENTER FOR LEARNING TRAINING PROGRAM

-Applicants are encouraged to attend an Open House Workshop where detailed information about the job field, classes and requirements are covered.
-In addition, applicants have a hands-on opportunity to see and try the equipment and get a basic feel for the topics that will be covered in the Center’s classes.
+Applicants are encouraged to reach out to the Realtime Center so they can receive detailed information about the job field, classes and student requirements are covered.
 This allows potential students to make an informed decision before enrolling in the training program.

-As many applicants are also employed, the Realtime Center For Learning program has been designed for flexibility with self-paced units (within program parameters), once-a-week in-house and/or online classes in the evening, and instruction done through online and CD-ROM technology that’s available at the convenience of the student.
+As many applicants are also employed, the Realtime Center For Learning program has been designed for flexibility with self-paced units (within program parameters), once-a-week online classes, and instruction done through multi-media technology that’s available at the convenience of the student.

-Students accepted into the program will begin with Court Reporting Studies, Unit 1 and progress sequentially through Court Reporting Studies, Unit 24 and an internship.
+Students accepted into the program will begin with Court Reporting Studies, Unit 1 and progress sequentially through Court Reporting Studies to Unit 24 and an internship.
 Students may progress through the Court Reporting Studies units at their own pace, with a minimum of three Units completed each quarter.

 The first 12 Units deal primarily with machine shorthand theory, the system of writing the spoken and/or written word on a Stenograph machine.
 During these Units, students will have a series of assignments, machine practice, informational presentations, plus periodic meetings with the class at the school, as well as online meetings.
 As theory is foundational to a student’s future speed-building success, academic studies are limited during this period to allow for full focus on mastering the theory.

-In-house classes for Units 1-12 are held on Thursday nights from 7 – 9 p.m.
-Occasionally the in-house class will be held online (a schedule is included in the syllabus).
+Online classes for Units 1-12 are held on Thursday nights from 7 – 9 p.m.
 Attendance is required.

 Unit 13 marks the beginning of speed-building practice and academic studies necessary to becoming a well-rounded court reporter.
 Each Unit has assignments, informational presentations, quizzes, and practical application exercises, as well as speed-building assignments.
 Speed-building assignments are individualized for each student, providing optimum instruction for the current level of skill.
 Completion of a Unit does not require any minimum speed requirements – students do not have to pass a speed test at a certain level before being allowed to progress to the next Unit.

-Students enrolled in Units 13-24 meet with instructors in-house on Tuesday nights for live dictation and speed testing.
+Students enrolled in Units 13-24 meet with instructors online on Tuesday nights for live dictation and speed testing.
 Attendance is required.

 A library of audio dictation materials is available for supplemental speed-building practice.
-Dictation is provided on CD-ROM or via the Stenograph website.
+Dictation is provided on USB drive and an online dictation library.